The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-where the constant $0<\gamma<1$ is independent of $x$, $m$ and $l$. \end{corollary} \begin{proof} By Theorem \ref{thm:pfeigenval}, we have
+where the constant $0<\gamma<1$ is independent of $x$, $m$ and $l$. \end{corollary} \begin{proof} By Theorem~\ref{thm:pfeigenval}, we have

-\end{proof} Recall that $Z_l$ denotes the number of vertices at generation $l$.
+\end{proof} Recall that $Z_l$ denotes the number of vertices in generation $l$.
 As an immediate Corollary, the growth/extinction rate of $\expect[Z_l]$ is $\beta_0$ as well. \begin{corollary} We have

-\end{corollary} If $\beta_0 > 1$, the expected number of vertices at generation $l$ explodes as $l$ goes to infinity.
-If $\beta_0 = 1$, the expected number of vertices at generation $l$ stays bounded.
-If $\beta_0 < 1$, the expected number of vertices at generation $l$ goes to zero.
+\end{corollary} If $\beta_0 > 1$, the expected number of vertices in generation $l$ explodes as $l$ goes to infinity.
+If $\beta_0 = 1$, the expected number of vertices in generation $l$ stays bounded.
+If $\beta_0 < 1$, the expected number of vertices in generation $l$ goes to zero.